Dan Radcliffe Opens Up About “Harry Potter” Snubbing by Academy Awards: “Snobbery” to Blame

-During a recent interview with the Radio Times, Dan Radcliffe said he was disappointed by the Academy’s failure to honor the final installment in the Harry Potter film franchise.
+During a recent interview with Radio Times, Daniel Radcliffe said he was disappointed by the Academy’s failure to honor the final installment in the Harry Potter film franchise.

 During last month’s award nomination announcements, Harry Potter and the Deathly Hallows – Part 2 received nominations in only three categories: Art Direction, Makeup, and Visual Effects.

-The film series has been nominated for an Oscar in six of the eight films, but ALL of them have been for technical or craft categories, and yet, they have not won one single Oscar.
-For the most successful film franchise in history, that is a outright shame.
+Six of the eight films in the series have been nominated for an Oscar, but ALL of them have been for technical or craft categories, and yet they have not won a single one.
+For the most successful film franchise in history, that is an outright shame.